Modbus-Monitor/docs/docs/guides/android-thingspeak-addon.md

 ---

 ## FAQ
+Short answers to practical, real-world questions—rate limits, mapping, offline use, sensors, and alerts.

 ??? question "What if I have more than 8 monitor points?"
     ThingSpeak supports 8 fields max.
 Only the first 8 points upload.
 For more data: